Michael R. Lorigas

 Maria D. Garcia

-Maria’s work as a health care attorney has been recognized by Chambers USA, which has ranked her in the area of healthcare law, and by Super Lawyers Magazine and the South Florida Legal Guide, who has named her a “Top Lawyer” in healthcare.
+Maria’s work as a health care attorney has been recognized by Chambers USA, which has ranked her in the area of healthcare law for multiple years, and by Super Lawyers Magazine and the South Florida Legal Guide, who has named her a “Top Lawyer” in healthcare.
 Florida Trend Magazine also has named her as one of the 500 Most Influential Business Leaders in the State of Florida.
 Maria has taught as an adjunct professor at the Florida International University College of Law focusing on health care law and Medicare and Medicaid compliance and reimbursement issues.

 PERSONAL STATEMENT